ARMmbed/BLEIntros/Docs/mbed_Classic/URIBeacon.md

 You can very easily spot the interesting bit - it's "http://www.mbed.org".
 You can replace that URL with a URL of your choosing, but make sure to leave the quotes and the *http://www.* bit: "http://www.myurl.com".

-The URI Beacon isn't limitless in size.
+The UriBeacon isn't limitless in size.
 It can only accept 18 characters, with “HTTP://www” counting as one, and the suffix “.org” (or “.com”) counting as another.
 If your URL is very long, you'll have to use services like [bit.ly](https://bitly.com) and [tinyurl.com](http://tinyurl.com) to get a short version.

 <a name=”installing”>
 ##Compiling and installing your program